What to Expect

 The 9:30am Sunday service at All Saints lasts around 1 hour.
 Other services may run shorter.

 Just bring yourself.
-Everything you need, including Scripture readings, is in the service leaflet (and hymnal), which the greeter will give you.
+Everything you need, including Scripture readings, is in the service leaflet or in the hymnal, which we will give you.

 You will find people dressed very casually (jeans, shorts, t-shirts, etc.), and more formally (though no one is very formal), and a great variety in between.
 Just be yourself.